- American Physical Society Sites

 Hakeem turned to physics to escape his rough neighborhood.
 Now, he's an astrophysicist, professor, and global philanthropist.

 Jacque, an education specialist, teaches students around the world through her virtual classroom.

 James teaches physics with comic books and superheroes and consults for movies such as Watchmen.

 Jax learns new things everyday as an Assistant Professor of Physics that designs and improves gravitational wave detectors.

 Jessica utilizes her astrophysics background through data science to understand the world around her.

 Innovation and physics run in his blood, so he started his own educational video game company, Lilac.

-Kathy's work in radiation detection at national labs gave her the physics background that assists her every day as a subject matter expert for US Customs and Border Protection.
+Kathy's work in radiation detection at national labs gave her the physics background that assists her every day as a subject matter expert for the U.S. Government.

 Keivan says the best thing about being a physicist is there’s no better way to impress the person sitting next to you on an airplane.